BrockCruess/BROCK-bot/README.md

 - Logs automated moderation actions

-- Logs channel deletions
+- Logs expired channel deletions

-- All logs sent to designated logging channel
+- All logs are sent to the configured logs channel

+- Use `/set Logs Channel` to define the logs channel

 ### Flagged Users Alert Channel
 When enabled:

-- Creates a dedicated channel for flagged user alerts
+- Creates a dedicated channel for flagged user alerts, restricted to bot manager roles to reduce channel clutter for regular members

-- Follows official announcement channel for scammer alerts
+- Follows a public feed of flagged scammer accounts

-- Restricted to bot manager roles
+- Every time a new scammer is flagged the feed will receive a new message with the user's information and a ban command that can be easily copied and pasted for quick action

+- This allows your moderation team to ban known scammers even before they join your server

 <br/>

 ## Default Settings
-The bot comes with sensible defaults:
+BROCK Bot begins with preconfigured defaults:

 - Blocked nicknames: "support", "announcement"

 - Whitelisted URLs: tenor.com, imgflip.com, twitter.com, x.com, wikipedia.org

 - Whitelisted file types: .png, .jpg, .jpeg, .gif, .txt, .log

+- Minimum account age: 30 days

 - Channel expiry: 7 days

+- All moderation features are disabled by default

 <br/>

 ## Best Practices
-- Set up a dedicated logging channel
+- Create a dedicated logging channel, only visible to moderators and admins

-- Review and customize blocked nicknames
+- Add blocked nicknames, including your team's nicknames

-- Configure whitelisted URLs and file types
+- Add whitelisted URLs and file types according to your community's needs

-- Assign bot manager roles carefully
+- Assign bot manager roles carefully, including admin and moderation roles

-- Test settings in a controlled channel first
+- Enable the features that interest you one at a time

 <br/>

 ## Troubleshooting
-- Ensure the bot has appropriate permissions
+- Ensure the bot has appropriate permissions and is above all regular roles in the role hierarchy

-- Check if roles/channels are properly configured

-- Verify logging channel is set if using logging features
+- Confirm that the logs channel is set if using logging features

-- Confirm bot manager roles are properly assigned
+- Confirm that bot manager roles are properly assigned for moderation staff to use bot features and configure the bot

+<br/><br/><br/>

+> [!IMPORTANT]
+> BROCK Bot is in a beta release state, and is developed and maintained solely by me.
+This is why I don't charge a payment subscription, and instead use ADA delegation as a form of support for the project.
+If you notice anything regularly slipping past the bot, please report it to me on Discord `@brockcardano` so that I can fix it.
+If you have any feature requests, please let me know and I will do my best to implement them.
+The more scammer behaviour I study, the better the bot will get, but it is already at a state of high effectiveness and will significantly reduce the amount of scammer activity in your server.